Kkevsterrr/backdoorme/README.md

  Backdoorme is a powerful utility capable of backdooring Unix machines with a slew of backdoors.

  Backdoorme relies on having an existing SSH connection or credentials to the victim, through which it will transfer and deploy any backdoors.
-In the future, this reliance will be removed as the tool is expanded. https://help.ubuntu.com/community/SSH/OpenSSH/Configuring
+In the future, this reliance will be removed as the tool is expanded.
+ To set up SSH, please see here: https://help.ubuntu.com/community/SSH/OpenSSH/Configuring

  Please only use Backdoorme with explicit permission - please don't hack without asking.
 ## Usage